 (b) If the Authority finds that the financing is sufficiently committed and adequate in amount to pay the costs specified in paragraph (a) then the Authority shall notify the Developer in writing of its approval.
 Such approval shall not be unreasonably withheld and either approval or rejection shall be given within twenty (20) days from the date when the Authority is provided the evidence of financing.
 A failure by the Authority to respond to such evidence of financing shall be deemed to constitute an approval hereunder.
 If the Authority rejects the evidence of financing as inadequate, it shall do so in writing specifying the basis for the rejection.
-In any event the Developer shall submit adequate evidence of financing within ten (10) days after such rejection.
+In any event the Developer shall submit adequate evidence of financing within ten (10) days after such rejection or such longer period as is reasonably necessary to secure additional financing.